abilian/nua/nua-agent/README.md

 `nua-agent` provides:

-- The `app_builder` script: actual builder of the application inside the Docker image.
+- The `app-builder` script: actual builder of the application inside the Docker image.

 ## Dependency graph